 High ferritin levels

-High ferritin levels can mean a buildup of iron in the body (hemochromatosis).
-This condition may be passed on in families (called genetic hemochromatosis) or may be caused by:
+High ferritin levels can mean a build up of iron in the body (haemochromatosis).
+This condition may be passed on in families (called genetic haemochromatosis) or it may be acquired haemochromatosis caused by:

 - diseases such as alcoholism, thalassemia and some types of anaemia that cause red blood cells to be destroyed

 - multiple blood transfusions, which can sometimes cause your body to store too much iron